Andrei4226/Online-Store-in-C-sharp_.NET-Framework/README.md

-The project is written in C# in the Microsoft Visual Studio .NET Framework development environment.
+The project is written in C# within the Microsoft Visual Studio .NET Framework development environment.
+Its purpose is to simulate an online store, catering to both entrepreneurs and customers.
-It aims to simulate an online store, both for the entrepreneur and for the customer.
+The composition of this project is created through a menu containing the following functionalities:
-The composition of this project is created with the help of a menu in which the following functions:
+  - Saving and restoring data using TXT, binary, and XML files
-  - saving and restoring data from TXT, binary and XML files
+  - Printing sales and customer lists
-  - printing sales and customer list
+  - Creating an account for customers/entrepreneurs
-  - account creation for the client/entrepreneur and login for the client/entrepreneur
+  - Logging in for customers/entrepreneurs
-  - graph generation for sale and data binding of data
+  - Generating sales graphics

-All data are stored in SQLite databases (stores, districts, products, customers and sales).
+  - Data binding

+All data is stored in SQLite databases (stores, sections, products, customers, and sales).
 The main interface consists of:
-   - store addition
+  - Adding a store
-   - addition of rayon
+  - Adding a section
-   - product addition
+  - Adding a product
-   - add customer
+  - Adding a customer
-   - viewing the customers and the entered store as well as the copy function
+  - Viewing customers and the entered store, along with a copy function
-   - purchasing products by adding to the basket + viewing the basket
+  - Purchasing products by adding to the cart + viewing the cart
-   - choosing the payment method and making the transaction.
+  - Choosing a payment method and completing the transaction.

-To view the project and the interface, you can open the SLN and press Run.
+To view the project and the interface, you can open the solution file (.sln) and click on Run.